Skip to main content

 Frequently asked questions

 Yes.
 Create a separate token for each agent or environment, and name them to make revocation easier.
-For example, “Claude Desktop - production” and “Cursor - local dev”.
+For example, “Cursor - local dev” or “VS Code - production”.

 Revoke the token immediately from Settings > Workspace > Access Tokens.
 Then create a new token and update your agent configuration.
 The revoked token stops working as soon as you revoke it.